couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 # Capella Configuration

 Before running this application, you must have [Couchbase Capella App Services](https://docs.couchbase.com/cloud/get-started/configuring-app-services.html) set up.
-Instructions for setting up Couchbase Capella App Services and updating the configuration file can be found in thee [Capella.md](./Capella.md) file.
+Instructions for setting up Couchbase Capella App Services and updating the configuration file can be found in the [Capella.md](./Capella.md) file.
 Please ensure you complete these steps first, as the application will not function properly without this setup.

 # Android App Conversion